eaudeweb/naaya/eggs/Naaya/docs/sphinx/usage/admin.rst

   containing geographical regions and countries, used to fill in the ``geographical coverage`` property of each item

-* various other properties relevant for the entire portal
+* various other properties relevant for the entire portal, such as: show the release date of items, rename objects' ids, show the number of objects in a folder.

 Portal statistics
 +++++++++++++++++++

-In order to access the statistics provided by Google Analytics for your portal;
+Here you have access to the statistics provided by Google Analytics for your portal;
 visits on a certain range of time, top pages visited, top searches in the portal, top referrers; the interval between which the portal statistics should be shown is set here, as well as the default account.